rsfutch77/EVE-IPH/README.md

 - and setting up EVEIPHClientID: https://developers.eveonline.com/
 - The project will need to be built once before any of the forms can be opened.
 This builds the User Controls sub-forms.

+Design notes
+- Generally I've used the labels to convey information about success or failure and msgboxes to ask the user to make a choice before continuing.
+I have avoided using msgboxes to convey failures.

 Testing
 - Install the compiled .exe on a Windows 10 or greater VM such as VirtualBox